cyoulabel/ha-wa-bridge/README.md

   ```
   Leave empty (default) to apply no number filter.

+- **`media_dir`**: Local folder where incoming images, voice notes, and stickers are saved before your automations process them.
+Default: `/config/whatsapp/media`.
+Keep this outside any publicly web-served path — files here are meant to be read locally by your own scripts, never exposed over the internet.
+The bridge deletes nothing on its own; have your automation/script delete the file once it's done reading it.

 ### Docker Compose Configuration
 All options are also available as environment variables:
 ```yaml